 This course covers the theoretical and practical application of several advanced instrumental techniques.
 These techniques include a variety of spectroscopy methods, gas and liquid chromatography, mass spectrometry, and electrochemistry.
 One hour of lecture each week.
-Prerequisites: CHEM-210, CHEM-220, CHEM-225, and current enrollment in CHEM-416.
+Prerequisites: CHEM-210, CHEM-220 and CHEM-225.
 (ATTR: ARTS)